-You can lower your chances of experiencing complications by choosing the best gastric sleeve surgeon you can find, such as Dr. Babak Moeinolmolki of Healthy Life Bariatrics in Los Angeles, California.
+You can lower your chances of experiencing complications by choosing the best gastric sleeve surgeon, Dr. Babak Moeinolmolki of Healthy Life Bariatrics, in Los Angeles, California.

 Ready to Treat Obesity & Diabetes with the Sleeve Gastrectomy?

-Find out if you are a good candidate for bariatrics like the sleeve gastrectomy by calling Healthy Life Bariatrics for a consultation.
-Dr. Babak Moeinolmolki is a Los Angeles native and has extensive experience performing gastric sleeves and other bariatric procedures around the world.
+Find out if you are a good candidate for bariatrics like sleeve gastrectomy by calling Healthy Life Bariatrics for a consultation.
+Dr. Babak Moeinolmolki is a Los Angeles native with extensive experience performing gastric sleeves and other bariatric procedures worldwide.
 Dr. Moeinolmolki is dually trained in both bariatrics and cosmetic body contouring surgery.
-That means Dr. Moien can help you achieve your body shape goals after the weight has come off.
+That means Dr. Moien can help you achieve your body shape goals after losing weight.